top of page

 • Workshops with real-life scenarios: Using customized situations relevant to the organization.

-6. Coach for Curiosity, Not Certainty (or Criticizing)
+Coach for Curiosity, Not Certainty

-One of the greatest traps leaders fall into during conflict is assuming they know all the facts or believing their perspective is the only valid one.
+A significant trap leaders fall into during conflict is assuming they know all the facts or believing their perspective is the only valid one.
 Effective conflict management requires curiosity and humility.

 Leaders should be coached to:

-• Ask open-ended questions (“I’d like to learn more about…”).
+• Ask open-ended questions (“I’d like to learn more about….”).

-• Clarify intentions versus impact.
+• Clarify intentions versus impact during conversations.

 • Reflect back what they’re hearing to ensure understanding.

-• Avoid jumping to conclusions or solutions too quickly.
+• Avoid rushing to conclusions or solutions.

-7. Align Conflict Management with Culture and Values
+Align Conflict Management with Culture and Values

 Ask yourself: